Tessa McWatt: first Guyanese to win the OCM Bocas 2026 Prize

 Tessa McWatt was born in Georgetown, Guyana.
 Tessa McWatt left the country at a young age for Canada, then settled in the UK, where she teaches creative writing at the University of East Anglia.
 Tessa McWatt has published eleven books: novels, children’s texts, essays and non-fiction.
 Tessa McWatt is also a librettist, opera librettist and Fellow of the Royal Society of Literature.

-The Snag, a memoir of grief and the living
+The Snag, a memoir of loss, the forest and the living

 The OCM Bocas Prize-winning memoir is not an easy book to summarize.
-The Snag which could be translated as “the snag” or “the obstacle” interweaves three threads.
-The story of the illness and death of the author’s mother.
-A meditation on the forest and what natural ecosystems can teach us about grief.
+The Snag, which could be translated as “the snag” or “the obstacle”, interweaves several threads.
+The story of the moment when the author’s mother, suffering from dementia, can no longer live alone and has to leave her home.
+A meditation on the forest and what natural ecosystems can teach us about loss, attachment and life.
 And a reflection on the great contemporary destabilization: climate, loss of biodiversity, loneliness, aging, human lives sometimes reduced to statistics.

 A Caribbean prize in three categories